 Privacy compliance is a company's accordance with established personal information protection guidelines, specifications or legislation.
-Privacy compliance has become a prevalent business concern due to an increasing number of regulations designed to protect unauthorized access to personally identifiable information.
+Privacy compliance has become a prevalent business concern due to an increasing number of high-profile regulations, including the European Union's (EU) General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA), designed to protect unauthorized access to personally identifiable information (PII).

-Privacy compliance came into the spotlight in 2013 when former National Security Agency contractor Edward Snowden leaked details surrounding a previously undisclosed surveillance program called Prism.
-Details of the Prism program's scope drew controversy due to the program's violation of rules such as the Safe Harbor policy agreement established by the United States and the European Union (E.U.) in 2000 to regulate the ways in which U.S. companies export and handle the personal data of European citizens.
-Privacy compliance has also gained more widespread attention due to the high-profile hacks of customer information at large retailers such as Target Corp. and Home Depot.
+Privacy compliance reentered the spotlight in 2013 when former National Security Agency (NSA) contractor Edward Snowden leaked details surrounding a previously undisclosed surveillance program called Prism.
+Details of the Prism program's scope drew controversy due to the program's violation of rules such as the Safe Harbor policy agreement established by the United States and the EU in 2000 to regulate the ways in which U.S. companies export and handle the personal data of European citizens.
+Privacy compliance also gained widespread attention after hacks of customer information at large retailers, including Target Corp. in 2013 and Home Depot in 2014.

-As privacy compliance has become a top concern for corporate management, companies are turning to specialized software and consultancies to ensure personal information protection.
-Some companies have also instituted a chief privacy officer (CPO) position to develop and implement policies designed to protect employee and customer data from unauthorized access.
+As privacy compliance continues to be a top concern for corporate management, companies are turning to specialized software and consultancies to ensure personal information protection.
+Some companies choose to institute a chief privacy officer (CPO) position or expand the role of the chief compliance officer (CCO) to include the development and implementation of policies designed to protect employee and customer data from unauthorized access.